 The family could also receive money to compensate for the loss of their loved one’s love, guidance, companionship, and emotional support.
 The law caps these damages at $750,000.

 In rare cases, punitive damages might be available up to a maximum of $250,000.
-A wrongful death lawyer could advise a family in Bangor whether punitive damages might be available in their specific case.
+A Bangor, Maine wrongful death attorney could advise a family in Bangor whether punitive damages might be available in their specific case.

 If your loved one died due to another party’s careless, reckless, or criminal actions, you and your family deserve justice.
 Let a compassionate attorney at Mann Law work to hold the responsible party accountable through legal action.